We Analyzed the Future Direction of Express Inc. (EXPR), Here is What We Found

-Express Inc. (NYSE:EXPR) went down by -0.32% from its latest closing price compared to the recent 1-year high of $8.67.
-The company’s stock price has collected 6.78% of gains in the last five trading sessions.
+Express Inc. (NYSE:EXPR) went up by 14.58% from its latest closing price compared to the recent 1-year high of $8.67.
+The company’s stock price has collected 30.13% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/25/21 that AMC, GameStop, Nordstrom, Salesforce: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Express Inc. (NYSE :EXPR) Right Now?